 - Conduct an annual performance self-evaluation as to the effectiveness of the Committee and to insure that each committee conducts an annual performance self-evaluation of such committee.

-- Insure that there is a quarterly executive session meeting of the non-management members of the Board.
-If any non-management director is not an "independent director," to insure that there is at least an annual executive session of the independent members of the Board.
+- Ensure that there is a quarterly executive session meeting of the non-management members of the Board.
+If any non-management director is not an "independent director," to ensure that there is at least an annual executive session of the independent members of the Board.
 The chair of the executive session shall be a "lead director" which position shall be rotated among the members of the Board in accordance with procedures set for in the Company's Governance Guidelines.

 - Report to the Board at each regularly scheduled meeting.

 The Committee shall have such powers as are necessary or appropriate to accomplish its purposes, responsibilities and duties including the power to engage (at the Company's expense) outside advisors to assist the Committee in the performance of its duties.
 The Committee may be required to investigate an activity of the Company related to the Committee's charter, and all employees are directed to cooperate in such investigation as requested by members of the Committee.
 The Committee shall have the sole authority to retain (at the Company's expense) and terminate any search firm used to identify director candidates, including the sole authority to approve the search firm's fees and other retention terms.
 The Committee shall have the power to amend this charter from time to time subject to ratification by a majority of the independent members of the entire Board.